awslabs/aws-cloudformation-iam-policy-validator/README.md

 ### Credentials

-The cfn-policy-validator uses boto3 to interact with your AWS environment.
+The cfn-policy-validator should be run using credentials from the AWS account that you plan to deploy the CloudFormation template to.
+The tool uses boto3 to interact with your AWS account.
 You can use one of the following methods to specify credentials:

 - Environment variables
 - Shared credential file (~/.aws/credentials)